 The Need for New Digitial Transformation Terminology

 Even if digital transformations fail, they are still referred to as digital transformations.
-For example, the fact that Lidl recently halted one of its SAP projects to go back to it is far more desirable “legacy” system did nothing to diminish the fact that it was still labeled as a “digital transformation.”
+For example, Lidl recently halted one of its SAP projects to go back to its far more desirable “legacy” system did nothing to diminish the fact that it was still labeled as a “digital transformation.”
 It is still labeled as a successful implementation on the KPS website.
 However, was it?
 Both SAP and KPS still consider the Lidl SAP failure to be a digital transformation…..because they got paid.